 Where to look for common maidenhair

-Look for this widespread fern in Otari-Wilton’s Bush, Wellington Botanic Garden, Huntleigh Park, Khandallah Park, Long Gully Bush Reserve, the southern North Island coast, and the Rimutaka, Tararua and Aorangi ranges.
+Look for this widespread fern in Otari-Wilton’s Bush, Wellington Botanic Garden, Huntleigh Park, Khandallah Park, Long Gully Bush Reserve, the southern North Island coast, and the Remutaka, Tararua and Aorangi ranges.
 Its completely hairless frond, and the oblong segments which are often bluish-green on the underside, will help you to identify it.